cssr-tools/pymm/docs/text/installation.rst

 .. tip::

     See the `CI.yml <https://github.com/cssr-tools/pymm/blob/main/.github/workflows/CI.yml>`_ script
-    for installation of pymm in Ubuntu using Python3.13.
+    for installation of pymm in Ubuntu using Python 3.13.